ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/distributed/README.md

 ## Description

-This tutorial is a show case of how to implement a custom `RecordDispatcher` in order to dispatch records to a set of distributed worker engines.
+This tutorial is a show case of how to implement a custom `RecordDispatcher` in order to dispatch records to a set of distributed worker jobs.

 ## Pre-requisite

-* JDK 1.6+
+* JDK 1.7+
 * Maven
 * Git (optional)
 * Your favorite IDE (optional)